Why pay fees for a debt management plan? See how much we could save you

 DebtWizard’s IVA, bankruptcy & debt management expenditure guidelines

-The guidance doesn’t show you how to detail all your income and outgoings but you must ensure everything is included.
-As a general rule, so long as they are reasonable, within the guidelines and can be justified the figures should be accepted by creditors/lenders and the OR’s office.
+Ensure you include everything in your expenditure.
+As a general rule, so long as they are reasonable, within the guidelines and can be justified the figures should be accepted by creditors/lenders and the Official Receiver's (ORs) office.

 How to write your history